 - Even in long drawn-out and frustrating cases, don’t be tempted by so-called ‘miracle cures.’
 If you do you may negate any small successes achieved so far.
 Always consult your vet first!

 - Lastly, don’t forget that your vet cannot conjure up any sudden cures.
 Diagnosis and treatment of this condition are very complicated!

-Use of Happy Dog Products for Known Food Allergies Without colourings or flavourings: all Happy Dog products
+Use of Happy Dog Products for Known Food Allergies Without colourings or flavourings: all Our Dog Food Products

 We are grateful for the kind support of Dr. Karin Stechmann, med. vet., Certificate of Veterinary Dermatology (Version 11/2007) © C.C.
 Günther